Geography of Tuvalu

-The Coral reefs of Tuvalu consists of three reef islands and six atolls, containing approximately 710 km2 of reef platforms.
+The islands of Tuvalu consists of three reef islands and six atolls, containing approximately 710 km2 of reef platforms.
 The reef islands have a different structure to the atolls, and are described as reef platforms as they are smaller tabular reef platforms that do not have a salt-water lagoon, although they have a completely closed rim of dry land, with the remnants of a lagoon that has no connection to the open sea or that may be drying up.
-For example, Niutao has two lakes, which are brackish to saline; and are the degraded lagoon as the result of coral debris filling the lagoon.
+For example, Niutao has two lakes, which are brackish to saline, and are the degraded lagoon as the result of coral debris filling the lagoon.

+The soils of Tuvalu's islands are usually shallow, porous, alkaline, and coarse-textured, with carbonate mineralogy and high pH values of up to 8.2 to 8.9.
+The soils are usually deficient in most of the important nutrients needed for plant growth (such as nitrogen, potassium and micronutrients such as iron, manganese, copper and zinc), so garden beds need to be enhanced with mulch and fertiliser to increase their fertility.
+The Tuvalu islands have a total land area of only about 26 km2, less than 10 sqmi.